jeff-adkisson/swe-3643-fall-2024/project/README.md

    literature.
    ```

-## Submission Schedule
+## Project Schedule

-The project is due on Friday, April 26th, at 11:59 PM.
-The instructor will automatically clone all GitHub repositories for grading at that time.

-Other essential project dates include:
+-  **Project Work Days**<br>

--  Project Work Days<br/>*No lecture, Jeff in classroom to assist teams.
+   No lecture, Jeff in classroom to assist teams.
 Attendance is optional.*

-   -  Monday 4/15
-   -  Wednesday 4/17
-   -  Monday 4/22
-   -  Wednesday 4/24
+   -  Nov 4, Nov 6, Nov 11, Nov 13, Nov 18, Nov 20, Dec 2

--  **Project Submission - Friday 4/26 at 11:59 PM**
+-  **Project Submission - Monday Dec 2 by 11:59 PM**<br>

+   I will clone all projects on Tuesday Dec 3 at midnight.

    Late submissions receive the penalties outlined in the Syllabus.

-You do not have to be on my recommended schedule, but you should do your best to be close.
-Waiting until the last minute to do this project will likely result in an inferior grade (and remember - your semester grade cannot be higher than one letter grade higher than your project score).
-If you are starting from zero by the Project Work Days, there will be little I can do to help you.
-I am available to help you with problems - not help you build your application at the last minute.
+### Suggested Schedule

+Here are suggestions to help you structure your time.

+1. Plan to complete your logic library and achieve 100% unit test coverage of the logic library by Nov 4.
+2. Have your web application operational (if not 100% complete) by Nov 18.
+3. Have your end-to-end tests complete before the holiday break.
+4. Over the break or on the last day of class, polish your code, documentation, and presentation.
+Finally, verify your submission before the due date.

+The Thanksgiving break (week of Nov 25) can break your momentum.
+You also will be going into finals for other courses when you return.
+I suggest finishing most or all of your project before the break.
+Your project is due on the last day of class before midnight.
+That is also the first day back from the break.

 ## Submission Components